Last Updated: 12/10/20

 2. Autonomic Nervous System - Organs

-The Autonomic Nervous System (ANS) or visceral nervous system or involuntary nervous system affects organs.
+The Autonomic Nervous System (ANS), visceral nervous system, involuntary nervous system, affects organs.

 - C2 - Auditory Nerves, Eyes, Forehead, Heart, Mastoid Bones, Optic Nerves, Sinuses, Tongue

 - C3 - Bones, Cheeks, Face, Lungs, Outer Ear, Teeth, Trifacial Nerve

 - C4 - Eustachian Tube, Lips, Lungs, Mouth, Mucous Membranes, Nose